Gittarackur0/Gittarackur0/README.md

 If you want to add me on genshin whisper me your id or ask me for mine (Europe server)

-As I said , I play MLA( mobile legends adventure ) and brawl stars too ,so you can add me there 2 , just whisper .

 Ily Todo and Ena ❣️